Toilet paper just seems like one of those everyday things, doesn’t it?

 What is Better for Comfort?

-Casper Ohm, marine biologist and founder of UK-based water pollution resource Water Pollution, added that bamboo “can’t be nearly as sustainable as recycled paper which is sourced purely from waste.”
+Casper Ohm, marine biologist and founder of UK-based water pollution resource Water Pollution, added that bamboo “can’t be near as sustainable as recycled paper which is sourced purely from waste.”

 But he did say that bamboo toilet paper is generally softer and more comfortable for wiping than recycled toilet paper, so it is “better from the consumer’s perspective.”